Hermanubis/android_event_app/README.md

 # CSCI 4237 - Project 2 - BYOI
 Bring Your Own Idea!
+Event finder based on user location and interest

 ## Getting Started
 1. Clone this repo to your local machine.